yenk7/jhockey-tracking/README.md

 - `XXX` is your bot's X coordinate with respect to the arena in centimeters.
 - `YYY` is your bot's Y coordinate with respect to the arena in centimeters.

-**Other expected outputs:**

-- If the ZigBee module is not receiving any information at all, it returns `no active tx found`.
-The timeout duration for losing a connection is set to 5 seconds.
+#### Summary of Expected Outputs

+- `M,TTTT,XXX,YYY` Ideal output.
-- If your bots information is not sent across by the Tx, you will receive your information as a string like `M,TTTT,---,---`.
+- `M,TTTT,---,---` If your bot’s information is not sent across by the Tx (camera has not detected it).
+- `?,????,---,---` If the XBee module is not receiving any information from the Tx for more than 1 second.
+- `/,////,---,---` If the checksums are not matching.

 #### Interfacing the XBee Module with an Arduino <span style="color:red">**IMPORTANT!**</span>

 The Arduino and XBee module communicate via a UART protocol.
 On an Arduino Mega, four hardware serial lines are available for UART communication.
 One of these is used to establish communication with our computer, and a second one is utilized for XBee communication.

 XBee modules operate with 3.3V digital logic, while the Arduino Mega operates at 5V digital logic.
 Therefore, it is necessary to convert the logic voltage levels between these devices to ensure proper transmission.
 For this task, we use a bidirectional level converter, as illustrated in the figure below.

 ![](src/LevelConverter.png)